From: Thursday, Feb 17th, 2022

 Although the Mardi Gras in New Orleans runs for weeks, the gay part of Mardi Gras is held in the lower French Quarter over five days of nonstop fun, from the street parades, to the party nights in the clubs and bars.

 Many people believe that Mardi Gras is a single day of celebration.
 Mardi Gras or “Fat Tuesday” is actually the climax for the Carnival season.
 Parades and formal Gay Balls begin on the twelfth night of Christmas (Kings Night).
-Parades roll in New Orleans and in Metairie.
-Below are the dates for Mardi Gras in the new century…
+Parades take place over several nights in New Orleans and in Metairie.

 The lower French Quarter is the center for New Orleans Gay Mardi Gras.
 This is where you’ll find the more extravagant costumes.
 People come from all over the world just to strut around in costumes of their own design.
 Of course, going home with a prestigious Bourbon Street Award is often the motivation for their sequined madness.

-And let’s not forget the world famous Mardi Gras beads, the beads are given in appreciation to the boys that show there assets (the better the asset the bigger the beads) so don’t be shy and get lots of beads, this party is 24/7 for the five days so you do need to find the right hotel if you want to get some sleep, we have take the time to find some hotels for you that fit the bill.
+And let’s not forget the world famous Mardi Gras beads!
+The beads are given in appreciation to the boys that show their assets (the better the asset the bigger the beads) so don’t be shy and get lots of beads.

 Gay Map of New Orleans